The Salt Mother of Ban Chao – A Southeast Asian Folk Horror

 The elders of Ban Chao, a small coastal village along the southern shores of Thailand, said the land remembered every promise made upon it, and the Salt Mother remembered most of all.
 When the evening wind drifted in from the mangrove marshes with a bitter taste of salt, no one asked where it came from.
 Families barred their doors before nightfall.
 Incense burned low.
 Children were warned never to taste salt after sunset, because salt did not belong to the living alone.

-Long before the village had a name, salt saved it.
+Long before the village had a name, salt saved it—though no one living could say exactly how.

 What the Salt Was Owed